Are You Aware of Wasted Moments?

 God wants you on the planet today!
-If you are alive today, God has a reason for having you here.
+Quite simply, if you are alive today, God has a reason for having you here.

 2 Cor 6:2 “I tell you now is the time of God’s favor, now is the day of salvation.”

 Time is not to be wasted.
 God has given us exactly the amount of time we need to complete our responsibilities, fulfill our purpose, rest and enjoy life.
-The verse above warns us not to drag our feet, thinking there will be a better time for our salvation or that of others, you could miss the opportunity all together.
+The verse above warns us not to drag our feet, thinking there will be a better time for our salvation or that of others, or even a better time to forgive, a better time to love, you could miss the opportunity all together.